ubc-cirrus-lab/ibm-cloud-code-engine-traces/README.md

 ## Decompressing the Data

 To decompress the data files, run the `decompress.sh` script.
 This will extract all the weekly traffic data files as well as app configuration dataframe into a directory named `data`.
+The clone size of this repository is about 6GB, however, after decompression, the size of the `data` directory will be around 52GB.

 ```bash
 bash decompress.sh